How much change can my employees handle before they experience change fatigue, or worse—burnout?

-In this article, we offer three tips to help you transition from change management to change leadership so you can avoid change fatigue and increase the likelihood that your change efforts will be successful.
+In this article, we offer three tips to help you combat change fatigue and increase the likelihood that your change efforts will succeed.

 1. Don’t underestimate the bandwidth required for change